Dogecat0/blog/source/_posts/Investment/02-Stocks/02-Individual Stock Analysis/Weighted Score Calculation/Valuation.md

 ## **🔎 Intro**

-This is post is the caculation of Valuation score for the weighted score calculation of an individual stock.
+This post is the caculation of Valuation score for the weighted score calculation of an individual stock.
 This is a very straightforward calculation as it's all data based similar to Financial Performance section.
 The key metrics, weights and final scores are in the content below.

 <!--more-->